thehelp/messaging/README.md

 Now you need to buy a phone number on Twilio and [have it forward SMS sent to it to your application](https://www.twilio.com/user/account/phone-numbers/incoming).
 Again, check out [ngrok](https://ngrok.com/) for exposing a port on your machine to the outside world.
 It makes iterating on your SMS setup that much faster.

-There are a few additional troublshooting tips in the [`Twilio.validate` detailed documentation.](LINK TO DEEP DOCS).
+There are a few additional troublshooting tips in the [`Twilio.validate` detailed documentation.]((http://thehelp.github.io/messaging/src/server/twilio.html)).

 ## Contributing changes